ODM2/ODM2/doc/ODM2Docs/core_relatedactions.md

 ![Complex Sensor Workflow](images/complexsensorexample.png)

 This example demonstrates that not all relationships among Actions will be simple parent/child relationships that result in linear workflows.
 Instead, multiple types of relationships are required, which is why the RelatedActions entity contains the RelationshipTypeCV attribute.
-A user wishing to retrieve all activities related to the sensor deployment that created a time series Result would not only get the relationship with the site visit during which the original deployment was created, but also all subsequent Actions that have been related (e.g., sensor cleaning and calibration activites or any other activies for which a formal relationship has been created).
+A user wishing to retrieve all activities related to the sensor deployment that created a time series Result would not only get the relationship with the site visit during which the original deployment was created, but also all subsequent Actions that have been related (e.g., sensor cleaning and calibration activities or any other activies for which a formal relationship has been created).